 Enrolling at Tulane is an investment in your future.
 To make your graduate education even more affordable, consider the following:

 United States citizens and Permanent Residents should complete the Free Application For Federal Aid (FAFSA) to determine eligibility for federal financial aid, and work-study.
 Tulane SPHTM's school code is 002029.
-Tulane Financial Aid for Health Sciences can provide additional assistance.
+Tulane Financial Aid for SPHTM can provide additional assistance.

 Several partial master's scholarships are awarded annually through the Dean's Office drawn from endowed scholarships, Dean's Grants, department resources, and other scholarship funds.
 There is no separate application process for academic scholarships.
 Partial scholarship funding is based on a combination of merit, need, and other endowment requirements.
-All applications for accepted students with accompanying financial aid form are considered for possible funding.
 Please work with your department program manager to learn more.

 The Association of Schools and Programs of Public Health (ASPPH) is also a useful resource for options on financing your degree.

-A limited number of full scholarships including tuition and a $24,000 stipend per year for two years are available through the Dean’s Research Council to support doctoral study.
+A limited number of full scholarships including tuition and an annual stipend for four years are available through the Dean’s Research Council to support doctoral study.
 To be eligible for these scholarships, applications to the doctoral program should be submitted by December 1.
 Successful applicants must have been accepted into an SPHTM doctoral program, demonstrate a record of superior academic achievement with a GPA of 3.5 or higher, exhibit professional accomplishment, provide professional references, and have GRE scores in the upper percentiles.

 No separate application is required academic scholarships.
 Refer to department contacts for more information.